 However, Amazon's MCF doesn't always play along.
 Amazon is known to be slow on providing JoeLister necessary info to upload tracking.
-Thus JoeLister cannot upload anything to eBay (we don't have the info yet!).
 JoeLister will upload tracking to eBay within 30 minutes of Amazon passing it to us.
+Thus, JoeLister cannot upload anything to eBay when we don't have the info yet.

-In order to maintain higher percentages of timely tracking upload as defined by eBay, a necessary requisite to be a top-rated seller (and receive the perks/discounts associated with it), there are 2 predominant methods our members use:
+In order to maintain higher percentages of timely tracking upload and be a top-rated seller (and receive the perks/discounts associated with it), there are 2 predominant methods our members use:

 Method 1: Only offer Expedited and above shipping (no default/standard)

-Expedited shipping items receive higher priority in Amazon's shipping queue, and have tracking info provided much faster than standard items.
+Expedited shipping items receive higher priority in Amazon's shipping queue and provide tracking information much faster than standard items.

 We found the median duration to be: 17.8 hours for expedited tracking, well within what eBay requires.

-By only offering expedited, you guarantee that all sales will be shipped/tracked faster.
+By only offering expedited shipping, you guarantee that all sales will be shipped/tracked faster.